Introduction: Everest base camp short trek

 How is the rescue done in the Everest region?

-There are two types of policies.
+There are two types of insurance policies.
 The first one is in which the trekkers pay first and get paid back by the insurance company, and the other is in which the insurance company pays up all the amount upfront.
+So before buying an insurance policy, it is recommended to check the policy type.
+Is the helicopter evacuation covered or not?
+The medical treatments after the rescue: Are they covered or not?
+The most important thing is the altitude, so trekkers and climbers must be sure about the highest altitude that they are going to reach during the trek and whether the airbus evacuation and the treatment after the evacuation from that place is covered.

 For rescue, the helicopter charges $5500 for chartering it from Everest Region to Kathmandu.
 Then, from the airport, the trekkers are taken to the hospital in an ambulance, and the doctors and nurses take over from there.
 The patient is kept in the hospital for observation and treatment and is discharged when the hospital gives discharge clearance.